S. Korea's Cabinet approves intel-sharing pact with Japan

-SEOUL, South Korea (AP) — South Korea’s Cabinet on Tuesday approved an intelligence-sharing agreement with Japan to better deal with threats from North Korea, officials said.
+SEOUL, South Korea (AP) — South Korea’s Cabinet approved a military intelligence-sharing agreement with Japan on Tuesday to better deal with threats from North Korea, officials said, despite a warning from the North that the deal would deepen regional animosities.

-The approval came amid strong objections from South Korean opposition lawmakers, who accuse the government of trying to use the agreement as a way to divert attention from a growing political scandal involving President Park Geun-hye.
+The approval of the pact, which takes effect after its formal signing later this week, also drew immediate criticism from South Korean opposition lawmakers who view it as an attempt to divert attention from a huge political scandal involving President Park Geun-hye.

-An intelligence-sharing deal with Japan is a divisive issue in South Korea, where many people still harbor strong resentment against Japan’s brutal 1910-1945 colonial rule of the Korean Peninsula.
+Seoul officials said the deal has nothing to with the scandal and that information from Japanese satellites and other high-tech systems are necessary to thoroughly monitor developments in North Korea’s nuclear and missile programs.

-In 2012, Seoul and Tokyo nearly signed the pact but South Korea backed off at the last minute following a public backlash.
+Worries about the North’s weapons programs have grown since September, when the country carried out its fifth nuclear test, its most powerful to date.

 Most Read Stories